TosbackCgusBridge-Bot/CGUs-versions/Rei/Privacy Policy.md

 *   respond to your comments and questions and provide customer service;
 *   communicate with you about REI and partner products, services, offers, promotions, news, upcoming events, and other information we think will be of interest to you;
 *   monitor and analyze trends, usage and activities;
-*   personalize the Services and provide advertisements, content, or features that are targeted toward your interests. and
+*   personalize the Services and provide advertisements, content, or features that are targeted toward your interests;
-*   process and deliver contest or sweepstakes entries and prizes.
+*   process and deliver contest or sweepstakes entries and prizes;

-We may store and process information in the United States and other countries.
+*   link or combine with other information we receive from third parties to help understand your needs and provide you with better service. and
+*   carry out any other purpose for which the information was collected.

+We are based in the United States and the information we collect is governed by U.S. law.
+By accessing or using our Services or otherwise providing information to us, you consent to the processing and transfer of information in and to the U.S. and other countries.

-Sharing of Information
+**Sharing of Information**

 We may share personal information about you outside of REI and its affiliates, including as follows:

 *   with third parties who complete transactions or perform services on our behalf;
-*   we may make our postal mailing list and general shopping information available to selected companies we believe may offer products or services of interest to you;
+*   we may make our postal mailing list and general shopping information available to selected companies we believe may offer products and services of interest to you;
-*   when you sign up for and participate in the interactive areas of our Services, certain information about you may be displayed publicly on our Services and on third party sites, such as your photos, stories, posts, and other information you choose to provide in your profile;
+*   when you sign up for and participate in the interactive areas of our Services, certain information about you may be displayed publicly on our Services and on third-party sites, such as your photos, stories, posts, product reviews, wish lists and other information you choose to provide;
 *   in connection with, or during negotiations of, a corporate business transaction, such as a merger or acquisition of all or a portion of our business to another company, joint venture, corporate reorganization, insolvency or bankruptcy, financing or sale of company assets;
+*   in response to a request for information if we believe disclosure is in accordance with any applicable law, regulation or legal process, or as otherwise required by any applicable law, rule or regulation;
-*   if we have a good faith belief that disclosure is reasonably necessary to comply with any applicable law, regulation, legal process or governmental request. to enforce our agreements, policies, and terms of use. and to protect REI, our members, our customers, or any other person from harm. and
+*   to enforce our agreements, policies, and Terms of Use or to protect the rights, property, and safety of REI, our members, our customers, or any other persons. and
 *   with your consent.

-We may also share aggregated, non-personally identifiable information about you.
+We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.

-Social Sharing Features
+**Social Sharing Features**

 The Services may offer social sharing features or other integrated tools, which let you share actions you take on the Services with other media, and vice versa.
 The use of such features enables the sharing of information with your friends or the public, depending on the settings you establish with the third party that provides the social sharing feature.
 For more information about the purpose and scope of data collection and processing in connection with social sharing features, please visit the privacy policies of the third parties that provide these features.

-Security
+**Security**

 REI takes reasonable measures, including administrative, technical, and physical safeguards, to protect information about you from loss, theft, misuse, unauthorized access, disclosure, alteration, and destruction.

-Your Choices
+**Your Choices**

-**Your Information.** You may update or correct information about you by logging into your online account or calling Customer Service.
-You may also email us if you wish to deactivate your account, but note that we may retain information about you for legitimate business purposes or as required by law.
+**Your Information.** You may update or correct your online account information by logging into your online account and updating your information or by calling Customer Service.
+You may also email us at privacy@rei.com if you wish to deactivate your online account, but note that we may retain information about you for legitimate business purposes or as required by law.
+If you would like to update or correct your membership information, you may do so by completing our Update Your REI Membership Information form or by calling Customer Service.

-**Promotional Communications.** You may opt out of receiving promotional emails and text messages from REI by following the instructions in those communications or changing your preferences via http://www.rei.com/help/mailing.html.
+**Promotional Communications.** You may opt out of receiving promotional communications from REI by following the instructions in those communications or changing your preferences via http://www.rei.com/help/subscriptions.html.
 If you opt out of receiving promotional communications, we may still send you non-promotional emails, such as emails about your purchases, account, membership or our ongoing business relations.

-**Location Information.** You also have the ability to turn location-based services on and off by adjusting the settings of your Internet browser or mobile device, or by following the standard uninstall process and removing all REI applications from your mobile device.
+**Location Information.** You also have the ability to turn location-based services on and off by adjusting the settings of your Internet browser or mobile device.
+You can also stop our collection of location information in connection with our mobile applications by following the standard uninstall process and removing all REI applications from your mobile device.

+**Mobile Push Notifications/Alerts**.
+With your consent, we may send promotional and non-promotional push notifications or alerts to your mobile device.
+You can deactivate these messages at any time by changing the notification settings on your mobile device.

 **Third Party Advertising, Analytics and Services**

 We allow third parties to serve advertisements on our behalf across the Internet and to provide analytics services.
 These third parties may use cookies, web beacons, and other technologies to collect information about your use of the Services and other websites, including your IP address, web browser, pages viewed, time spent on pages, links clicked, and conversion information.
 This information may be used by REI and these third parties to analyze and track data, determine the popularity of certain content, deliver advertising and content targeted to your interests on our Services and other websites, and better understand your online activity.
 This Policy does not apply to, and we are not responsible for, third party cookies, web beacons, or other tracking technologies and we encourage you to check the privacy policies of these third parties to learn more about their privacy practices.
-For more information about Internet-based ads, or to opt out of having your web browsing information used in this way, please visit NAI Consumer Opt-Out or www.aboutads.info/choices.
+For more information about interest-based ads, or to opt out of having your web browsing information used in this way, please visit www.aboutads.info/choices.

 We also use a third party to "power" product reviews on our Services.
-When you submit a product review, you become subject to the terms of use and privacy policy of this third party, and the reviews you submit may be posted on our Services and on third party websites.
+When you submit a product review, you become subject to the terms of use and privacy policy of this third party and the reviews you submit may be posted on our Services and on third-party sites.

 **Your California Privacy Rights**

 California law permits residents of California to request certain details about how their information is shared with third parties for direct marketing purposes.
 However, under the law, a business is not required to provide this information if it permits California residents to opt in to, or opt out of, this type of sharing.
 REI qualifies for this alternative option.
 To opt out of having your information shared with third parties for direct marketing purposes, please call Customer Service.

-Changes to this Policy
+**Changes to this Policy**

 REI may change this Policy from time to time.
-If we make changes, we will notify you by revising the Effective Date above and, in some cases we may provide you with more prominent notice (such as adding a statement to our homepage or sending you an email notification).
+If we make changes, we will notify you by revising the Effective Date above and, in some cases we may provide you with more prominent notice (such as adding a statement to our homepage or sending you a notification).
 We encourage you to review the Policy to stay informed about our information practices and the ways you can help protect your privacy.

-Contact Us
+**Contact Us**

 If you have any questions, comments or concerns about this Policy or about our privacy practices, please call our customer service representatives at 1-800-426-4840 (US and Canada) or 1-253-891-2500 (outside the US and Canada) or send an email message to privacy@rei.com.
 You may also direct your privacy-related comments or questions to the following address: